BoAnLai/txt2csv/README.md

-# txt2csv
+# txt2xml

-Transform a txt file which contents in fixed format into a csv file.
+Transform a txt file into a xml file.

 ## technical process

-1. input doc from local using fs module Promise API
+1. input doc from local by fs module Promise API
-2. store data in Buffer which is nodejs built-in object in binary format
+2. store data in Buffer in binary format, as fsPromises.readFile don't support big-5 encoding of which my input doc is
-3. detect data(binary) encoding using chardet package
+3. detect data(binary) encoding by chardet package
-4. decode data(binary) into string using iconv-lite package, automation with error handle
+4. decode data(binary) into string by iconv-lite package, automation with error handle
+5. replace invalid character for xml2js package
-5. parse string into object
+6. parse string into object
    - expect string being two-dimensional structure, each section with name/title being the first element
+7. parse object into string in XML format by xml2js package
+8. output xml file by fs module Promise API

 ## about data.txt

-Data.txt added to .gitignore due to privacy. the content look like below:
+data.txt added to .gitignore due to privacy. the content look like below:

 - Google mail